Grab your board, goggles and gloves – we’re taking you on an adventure to Australia’s best snowboarding destinations!

 Falls Creek

-Falls Creek is an alpine ski resort in the Hume region in north-eastern Victoria, around four-and-a-half hours from Melbourne.
+Falls Creek is an alpine snowboarding resort in the Hume region in north-eastern Victoria, around four-and-a-half hours from Melbourne.
 Being Victoria’s largest alpine resort, Falls Creek boasts 65 kilometres of cross-country and downhill skiing and snowboarding terrain parks.
 Falls Creek is fondly known as the spiritual home of cross-country skiing, so get your skis ready!

 Image via Unsplash.